Who is a refugee?

 How many refugees are resettled in the U.S.?

 In recent years the annual admissions levels for refugees has been set at 76,000 persons.
-Each year, after consultation with Congress, the U.S. Department of State, and refugee-related agencies, the President signs a Presidential Determination regarding the number of refugees to be resettled in the U.S. The 2012 Presidential Determination allows for up to 76,000 refugees.
+Each year, after consultation with Congress, the U.S. Department of State, and refugee-related agencies, the President signs a Presidential Determination regarding the number of refugees to be resettled in the U.S. In 2014 69,987 refugees were resettled in the U.S. The 2015 Presidential Determination allows for up to 70,000 refugees.

 How many refugees are resettled in Colorado?